YoyinZyc/website-1/content/en/docs/concepts/cluster-administration/system-metrics.md

 The metrics are exposed at the HTTP endpoint `/metrics/resources` and require the same authorization as the `/metrics` endpoint on the scheduler.
 You must use the `--show-hidden-metrics-for-version=1.20` flag to expose these alpha stability metrics.

+## Disable problematic metrics

+You can explicitly turn off misbehaving metrics via CLI flag `--disabled-metrics`.
+The input is a list of disabled metrics(i.e. `--disabled-metrics=metric1,metric2`).
+## Metric Cardinality Enforcement

+Metrics with unbounded dimensions could cause memory issues in the components they instrument.
+To solve this problem, we introduce a flag `--allow-label-value` to  dynamically configure an allow-list of label values for a metric.

+In alpha stage, the flag can only take in the allow-list value which is a [StringToString](https://pkg.go.dev/github.com/spf13/pflag#StringToStringVar) type argument from the CLI with the format

+`--allow-label-value <metric_name>,<label_name>='<allow_value1>, <allow_value2>...', <metric_name2>,<label_name>='<allow_value1>, <allow_value2>...', ...`.

+Here is an example input.
+`--allow-label-value metric1,label1='v1,v2,v3', metric1,label2='v4,v5', metric2,label3='v6'`

 ## {{% heading "whatsnext" %}}